 3.)
 Explore Boston Common

 The oldest city park in the United States, Boston Common is a great green space in the downtown area that has been around since 1634.

 Now, the area was originally owned by William Blackstone but was bought by a few Puritan colonists who wanted to use the land as a communal pasture for their livestock to graze.

-Over the years, the park played a role in the history of the United States as Redcoats made camp on it 1775, and celebratory fireworks were lit for the repeal of the Stamp Act and end of the Revolutionary War.
+Over the years, the park played a role in the history of the United States as Redcoats made camp on it in 1775, and celebratory fireworks were lit for the repeal of the Stamp Act and the end of the Revolutionary War.

 Today, you can go for a leisurely stroll through the park all the while the historical events that took place there.
 Or, you could just go for a picnic and a snooze in the sun.

 Afterwards, pop over to the Bell In Hand Tavern and grab yourself a pint!
 It’s been around for hundreds of years, so they must be doing something right!

 To see the oldest remaining structure in downtown Boston, head to the Paul Revere House.